-Option B: 200% side scan sonar coverage with concurrent multibeam
+Option B: 200% Side Scan Sonar Coverage with Concurrent Multibeam

 - Line spacing shall be such that at least 200% of seafloor is ensonified with side scan sonar coverage.
 Gaps in 200% side scan sonar coverage should be treated as gaps in coverage and addressed accordingly (See Section 6.1). - Multibeam sonar data shall follow object detection coverage multibeam coverage specifications.
 Extended gaps in multibeam coverage resulting from underlap between adjacent survey lines is not considered a holiday when using SSS to determine line spacing.
-Multibeam sonar data shall at least extend across the SSS nadir gap and shall follow object detection multibeam coverage density requirements for which at least 95% of all nodes on the surface shall be populated with at least 5 soundings. - 200% side scan sonar data is sufficient to disprove a feature.
+Multibeam sonar data shall at least extend across the SSS nadir gap and shall follow object detection multibeam coverage density requirements for which at least 95% of all nodes on the surface shall be populated with at least 5 soundings. - 200% side scan sonar data are sufficient to disprove a feature.
 Refer to Section 6.1.2 to confirm proper SSS acquisition parameters. - Bathymetric splits, where appropriate, are required (see Section 5.2.2.1).